Steps in Choosing a Major

 Gain First Hand Experience

 A valuable experience, while choosing a major or evaluating whether a major is right for you, is to get involved in clubs or organizations on campus that are connected to specific majors, disciplines or fields.
 Visit the Student Development Office on your campus to find out more or visit the Office's websites at (NYC) or (PLV).
 You will learn more about careers related to the major and meet other students who share your interests.
 You can also look for volunteer opportunities that can connect you to the field.
 The Center for Community Action and Research is a great resource for locating volunteer opportunities.
+Visit the CCAR website for more information.
 In addition, Career Services can help you find internships in your field and connect you with professionals, including alumni, working in various industries.
 Visit the Career Services website to learn more.